-When you’re ready to upgrade from your old tablet, you have a lot to think about.
-Should you sell or donate it?
+When you’re ready to upgrade your old tablet, you have a lot to think about.
+Beyond what should I buy next, you also must consider should you sell or donate it?
 How do you make sure all of your personal information is safely wiped?
 We answer all of those questions and more, so you can rest easy as you shop for a new device.

 If you have an iPad, here’s how to wipe it safely so you can still access your iTunes backup file from any of your other Apple devices: